tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-17-sql-unit-incremental-data-update.markdown

 - Automation
 ---

+One of challenges in SQL testing is "incremental data update" in ETL scripts.
+Challenges in functional testing motivates me to create a test framework to add unit-like tests for those ETL scripts.

 ### Incremental data update

-in the last [blog post](/blog/2016/03/16/sql-unit-functional-tests/), I go over evolution of functional testing in data mart projects.
+In the last [blog post](/blog/2016/03/16/sql-unit-functional-tests/), I go over evolution of functional testing in data mart projects.
 In functional tests, we deploy the data marts, run all the DDL, DML and ETL scripts, and, then, execute a bunch of SQL test queries to verify.

 That kind of testing is sufficient if the input of the ETL is snapshot tables: data extracted by the ETL scripts are the latest snapshot of the data.
 Preparing this snapshot might be expensive, especially for daily ETLs, since those tables have to be truncated and reloaded with latest data.
-This can be every inefficient since out of millions of records, maybe less than one percent of those will be updated over a day interval.
+This can be every inefficient since out of millions of records for twenty years of historical data, less than one percent of those will be updated over a day interval.
 Therefore, for performance reasons, the ETLs usually perform **incremental data update**.
 Some characteristics of "incremental data update" are as follows: